intel/opencl-intercept-layer/docs/mdapi.md

     * https://github.com/intel/metrics-library

+* On Linux, some GPUs (specifically the "Gen11" and "Gen12"-based GPUs, including the Arc A-series "Alchemist" discrete GPUs) require the out-of-tree i915 kernel mode driver.
+Please refer to the [installation docs](https://dgpu-docs.intel.com/) for instructions how to install the out-of-tree kernel mode driver.
 * On OSX, the path to the MDAPI library should be set manually with `DevicePerfCounterLibName` control.
 The library is named `libigdmd.dylib` and it usually resides under `/System/Library/Extensions/AppleIntel<CPU NAME>GraphicsMTLDriver.bundle/Contents/MacOS/libigdmd.dylib`, where `<CPU NAME>` is a short name of your CPU generation.
 For example, on Kaby Lake machines `<CPU NAME>` is `KBL`.
 You can also add path to `libigdmd.dylib` library to `DYLD_LIBRARY_PATH` environment library, so that it can be found system-wide.
+* On systems with multiple GPUs, metrics may only be collected for one GPU at a time.
+Use the control **DevicePerfCounterAdapterIndex** to choose which GPU to collect metrics for.
+This control may also be set via `cliloader`, by passing the `--mdapi-device` option.
+* To enumerate the available GPUs for metric collection and their adapter indices, use `cliloader` and pass the `--mdapi-devices` option.
+* To enumerate available metrics, use `cliloader` and pass the `--metrics` option.
 * Collecting MDAPI metrics currently requires elevated privileges because metrics are collected system-wide.
 * On Linux, MDAPI metrics may be enabled for non-root users